norcams/iaas/docs/team/operations/local-repo.rst

 ``````````````

 - ``test`` should never point to a snapshot older than what the corresponding
-  ``prod`` are linkng to
+  ``prod`` are linking to
 - Pointers in ``prod`` **must also** exist in ``test``, the rationale
   being that this somewhat ensures that `prod` has already been tested.
   Links in the `prod` configuration which does not also exist in the `test`
   configuration will *not* be activated (removed if the exists)!
-- If there are more than one link listed to the same repo the most current
+- If there is more than one link listed to the same repo the most current
   is always the one activated.
 - Existing links not listed in the current configuration will be removed!